André Malraux: Asian novels

 In 1933 Malraux published Man's Fate (La Condition Humaine), a novel about the 1927 failed Communist rebellion in Shanghai.
-Despite Malraux's attempts to present his Chinese characters as more three dimensional and developed than he did in Les Conquérants, his biographer Oliver Todd wrote he could not "quite break clear of a conventional idea of China with coolies, bamboo shoots, opium smokers, destitutes, and prostitutes", which were the standard French stereotypes of China at the time.
+Despite Malraux's attempts to present his Chinese characters as more three dimensional and developed than he did in Les Conquérants, his biographer Oliver Todd wrote that he could not "quite break clear of a conventional idea of China with coolies, bamboo shoots, opium smokers, destitutes, and prostitutes", which were the standard French stereotypes of China at the time.
 The work was awarded the 1933 Prix Goncourt.
 After the breakdown of his marriage with Clara, Malraux lived with journalist and novelist Josette Clotis, starting in 1933.
 Malraux and Josette had two sons: Pierre-Gauthier (1940–1961) and Vincent (1943–1961).
 During 1944, while Malraux was fighting in Alsace, Josette died, aged 34, when she slipped while boarding a train.
 His two sons died together in 1961 in an automobile accident.
 The car they were driving had been given them by Vincent's girlfriend, the wealthy Clara Saint.